GrosserB/omnichannel-strategy-analysis/README.md

 We started by pre-processing the raw data provided to us by the e-commerce firm (we document the individual preprocessing steps in this [file](https://github.com/GrosserB/omnichannel-strategy-analysis/blob/main/notebooks/preprocessing_steps.txt)).
 The original dataset is comprised of several million rows, each observation representing an individual order.
 We aggregate the data in two dimensions: in the time dimension the orders are aggregated on the year-quarter level, and on the geographic dimensions they are aggregated on the postal code level.
 The locations of the postal codes as well as the showroom locations are geocoded using Google Maps API.
 We then compute the (haversine) distance of each postal code-showroom combination.
 Areas are flagged as ‘treated’ if their location lies within a 50km distance from a showroom that opened during our sample period (some showrooms had opened before).
 For each quarter we also add the time difference to the opening quarter of each showroom.
 Finally, we augment the dataset with population density (from publicly available data) and an average credit score for each postal code area (provided to us by the e-commerce firm). <br>

-Due to the considerable size of the original dataset, we employ Google Cloud Storage Services and Google Big Query for data storage and data processing. <br>
+Due to the considerable size of the original dataset, we employ Google Cloud Storage Services and Google Big Query for data storage and processing. <br>
 <br>